SylvesterOtuGraham/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display the contents list of your current directory Prints the absolute path name of the current working directory change current directory to users home directory Display current directory contents in a long format Display current directory contents, including hidden files (starting with .).
-Use the long format.
+0.Prints the absolute path name of the current working directory 1.Display the contents list of your current directory 2.change current directory to users home directory 3.Display current directory contents in a long format 4.Display current directory contents, including hidden files (starting with .) usethe long format 5.Display current directory contents.